-If you would like to request accommodations to the Title IX grievance process, or as a result of it, please notify the Director for Title IX and ADA Compliance.
+If you would like to request accommodations to the Title IX grievance process, or as a result of it, please notify the Director for Title IX and ADA Compliance by completing this form.

 Interpretive Services

 Access to effectively participate in a Title IX reporting or grievance process is important to the University.
 If there is a need for an interpreter, translator, or other similar service, the University may provide that service to the participant free of charge.